Sphurrthinaaidu-09/Ecommerce-review-analyzer/README.md

 ## 📊 Insights Generated

-- Battery-related complaints are most frequent
+From exploratory data analysis and review patterns:

+- 📉 Majority of negative reviews are driven by battery-related issues
-- Performance issues dominate negative reviews
+- ⚡ Performance issues are more common in mid-range electronic products

-- Connectivity issues appear in mid-range products
+- 📶 Connectivity issues appear frequently in wireless devices
+- 😊 Positive reviews are mostly associated with usability and design satisfaction

+These insights help businesses prioritize product improvements based on customer feedback data.

 ---